rsaravananbsc/Bring.Global/README.md

 		field: Update site for release: https://dl.bintray.com/testng-team/testng-eclipse-release/.
 		Make sure the check box next to URL is checked and click Next.
 		Eclipse will then guide you through the process.

+	4. Intentionally, Reduced Execution Speed to see the Test Execution

 Observation on Execution:
 1 .
-(Required Discussion with Development Team to Update/Enhancement about Object Layouts is Different on Manural Execution and    Automation Execution.
+(Required Discussion with Development Team to Update/Enhancement about Object Layouts is Different on Manual Execution and Automation Execution.
 If Required i will explain on Meeting)

 2. If you faceing "StaleExelemnt Exception" Please Update the project by using the following path Eclispe RightClick on Project >>>> Maven >>>> Update Project. then Restart the Execution.

+3. If you facing Execution Failed, Few of Functional Objects Layout is Different than Manual Exeuction